figurenz/microsite-disability/intro.md

 The change to a 10-year cycle meant the next Disability Survey would not run until 2023, created a major gap in disability data and impacting the ability of disabled people, agencies, and advocates to access funding and make good decisions.

-To help close this gap, StatsNZ added a short international disability question set into their regular household surveys.
+To help close this gap, Stats NZ added a short international disability question set into their regular household surveys.
 This question set is called the Washington Group [Short Set of Disability Questions (WG-SS)](https://www.washingtongroup-disability.com/question-sets/wg-short-set-on-functioning-wg-ss/).
 The [Washington Group](https://www.washingtongroup-disability.com/about/about-the-wg/) is a United Nations Statistical Commission group made up of officials from a wide range of statistical agencies around the world.

 The WG-SS was added to a range of government surveys, including:
 - The General Social Survey (From 2016)